 Using AI in this process is novel because AI can detect differences that are not obvious to humans.
-AI has the potential to increase the throughput of specimens to augment the human technologist’s visual analysis of thousands of microscope slides while reducing the inherant variabilities in the process.
-So, although effeciencies are extremely important, it is the potential ability to detect subtle changes that are not otherwise seen by humans, and ultimately, allow for a big stepwise increase in the sensitivity and specificity.
+AI has the potential to increase the throughput of specimens to augment the human technologist’s visual analysis of thousands of microscope slides while reducing the inherent variabilities in the process.
+So, although efficiencies are extremely important, it is the potential ability to detect subtle changes that are not otherwise seen by humans, and ultimately, allow for a big stepwise increase in the sensitivity and specificity.

 How are you finding working with Aiforia so far?

 The Aiforia team is extraordinary.
 Not only are they experts who have built an amazing technology, but they are great teachers and are passionate about helping their clients succeed.
 We are thrilled to be working with them.